sashabel1/Malicious-Email-Scorer/README.md

-# 🛡️ Shield Malware Scorer
+# Shield Malware Scorer
 **A Smart Gmail Security Add-on for Real-Time Phishing Detection**

 Shield Malware Scorer is a specialized security tool designed to identify phishing attempts and malicious intent directly within the Gmail interface.
-It evaluates incoming messages through a **transparent 5-point security scan**, providing users with a comprehensive risk assessment before they interact with potentially dangerous content.
+It evaluates incoming messages through a **transparent 5 point security scan**, providing users with a comprehensive risk assessment before they interact with potentially dangerous content.

 ---

-## 🛡️ Key Features: The 5-Point Scan
+##  Key Features: The 5-Point Scan

 ### 1️⃣ Personal Blacklist
 Empowers users to take control of their inbox security.